Why I love Whole30 even if it's called the 'worst' diet

 Most of us can find things to disagree on.
 But one thing we usually agree on is that we want to feel better and have more energy.
 And one way to do that is to change how we eat.

 That’s why I embraced the Whole30 program, an approach to eating that gets a lot of buzz, but doesn’t get a lot of love from some nutrition experts.
-In fact, a U.S. News & World Report panel recently ranked Whole30 dead last in “Best Diets Overall” for 2017.
-The program’s placing was 38 out of 38 diets — below the Dukan Diet (37) and Paleo Diet (36) — tying with the Raw Food Diet for the "worst of the worst for healthy eating".
+This year, a U.S. News & World Report panel ranked Whole30 as 37 out of 39 in its list of the “Best Diets Overall.”

 Ouch.